Dwarf dahlias: what are the best varieties?

 • Height at maturity 50 cm

-To extend the flowering, make sure to regularly remove the faded flowers.
-And to encourage repeat flowering, don’t hesitate to cut for creating opulent bouquets!
+To extend flowering, take care to regularly remove faded flowers.
+And to encourage further blooms, cut without guilt to create opulent bouquets!

-Removing flowers after flowering is the secret to enjoying Dahlias all summer long
+Removing flowers after flowering, that’s the secret to enjoying Dahlias all summer long

 Comments